 The book talks a lot about how the CIO role changes as lean and agile practices are adopted.
 Practices like DevOps, autonomous squads or automated testing all come with a change in mindset and culture and this, of course, needs to be adjusted for in how IT leaders lead their organizations.
 I particularly liked the part that made analogies with the open source culture and that of a modern, agile IT organization.

 Creativity Inc. is a beautiful, honest and heartwarming description of how Pixar and their strong company culture works.
 It’s written, of course, by their founder Ed Catmull.
 The book walks us through the history of the company and how the culture and values were discovered as they went.

 I think this book is important for IT folks to read, as we are also in a creative business, and hence need to lead in ways that allow for creativity to flow and spread.
 I especially love the parts where the author reflects on what didn’t work and how they improved it.

-And the stories about my favorite characters and how they were brought to life.
+And the stories about my favourite characters and how they were brought to life.

 The Goal - a process of ongoing improvement - this has to be the book I recommend the most out of all on this list.
 It’s a novel that teaches us the Theory of constraint.
 We came for the theory but stayed for the gripping story about Alex Rogo, his factory plant, his marriage that is breaking apart, his son and how he got out of it.
 A mysterious teacher, Jonah, comes in from time to time to teach Alex (and us) how to optimize flow with a few simple, yet powerful principles.